Thank you to everyone who tuned in to watch this osprey family raise three young this year!

 This year viewers will be able to interact with biologists and other viewers and can post photos from the nest cam on our new "Osprey Cam Interaction" subpage.
 It was originally on this page as a test and after getting 66 comments we decided to move it to a new page (and not bump down our "Nest Cam News" feature).

 The camera you're watching was installed by Conserve Wildlife Foundation of New Jersey staff and volunteers in the spring of 2013.
 It is a high resolution, wireless camera on an osprey nest at Edwin B. Forsythe National Wildlife Refuge in Oceanville, NJ.
 The purpose of this camera is to engage the public in osprey protection and to educate them about the challenges to osprey recovery.
-The live feed with sound (in progress) will be broadcast here 24/7 during the nesting season for ospreys from March through August.
+The live feed is broadcast here 24/7 during the nesting season for ospreys from March through August.
 We are also developing an educational program that will be used to educate the public about ospreys, their threats, recovery efforts, and ways people can help, which includes the creation of a tri-fold brochure and a coloring book for children.

 Our goal is to increase awareness and protection of ospreys in New Jersey.

 The development of an educational program will help viewers and future conservationists learn about ospreys and the challenges they face in the future.
 It will focus on osprey identification, habitat preferences, their historic decline (and why they need nesting platforms now), prey availability and links to reproductive success, and how people can help by reducing disturbance and monitoring nest sites.